 Your Top 3 Focuses for balanced skin are

-Moisture loss isn’t the only thing we lose as we age.
-Missing oils, also mean that hydration is quickly drawn out from our skin, which makes working a hydrator into your routine a must.
-Hydration, interestingly enough, is the most commonly missed piece of the puzzle when it comes to skin care.
+As we start to lose the natural oils that moisturize our skin, our skin because highly prone to hydration loss.
+Without those protective natural oils, hydration is quickly drawn out from our skin so using a hydrating product in your routine is a must.
+Hydration, interestingly enough, is the most commonly missed piece of the puzzle when it comes to skincare.
 Work a healthy dose of hydration into your skincare routine by applying a hydrator before your moisturizer (your moisturizer will help seal in your hydrator so your skin can drink it up rather than all that hydration evaporating).

 - For a serum-like hydrator, go with our Calendula Gel Hydrator.

 - For a gel-like hydrator, go with our Hydra Healing Gel.

 - For a mist hydrator, go with our Comfrey & Willow Bark Hydrating Toner.

 Not sure which one is right for you?
 Start with Comfrey & Willow Bark Hydrating Toner.
 If after a month you find it's not hydrating enough, move up to Hydra Healing Gel.
 If you still need more hydration after that, go with our most hydrating of all, our Calendula Gel Hydrator, which is also the one we recommend for sensitive skin (should you ever find yourself needing sensitive skin support).

 Antioxidants are nature’s anti-aging gems.
 They help restore tone and texture, all while preventing further damage from free radicals.
 They also boost skin cell regeneration to improve cellular turnover for healthy new skin.